 The more advanced your heart failure, the more likely you are to have symptoms.

 Acute heart failure occurs when something suddenly damages your heart (such as a heart attack, blood clot in the lungs, allergic reaction, or severe infection).
 Symptoms are similar to those for chronic heart failure, but they are more serious and get worse quickly.
-Acute heart failure is life threatening, and you should seek immediate emergency medical attention.
+Acute heart failure is life threatening, and requires immediate emergency medical attention.

 The most common causes of heart failure are high blood pressure and coronary artery (heart) disease.
 Other causes of heart failure include: